Mind-Body Wellness Workshops

-Learn to recognize and respond to your body’s natural hunger cues, so that you can develop a positive and peaceful relationship with your appetite and body.
+Learn to recognize and respond to the body’s natural hunger cues in order to develop a positive and peaceful relationship with appetite and body.
 Become aware of the differences between emotional and physical hunger and learn effective responses for each.

 Relax Your Mind and Body: Skills for Managing Stress

 The number one complaint of college students today is the level of stress in their lives.
-Stress affects not only your health and well being, but also the quality of your relationships and academic performance.
+Stress affects not only health and well-being, but also relationship quality and academic performance.
 This seminar is designed to help participants better understand how stress and anxiety operate in their lives and ways to develop balance.
 Participants will practice relaxation and stress reduction techniques to help achieve ultimate relaxation.